 Byetta vs. Insulin

-Both Byetta and insulin are anti-diabetic injectable drugs that lower blood sugar levels.
-However, they work in very different ways.
+Both Byetta and insulin are injectable medications used to lower blood sugar levels, but they function in different ways.
+Here’s how they compare:

 Byetta vs. Ozempic